 While camped on a cell of the registered PLMN ("camped normally"), the MS may need to select a different cell ("normal cell reselection" state).
 The following events trigger a cell reselection:

-i) The path loss criterion parameter C1 (see subclause 3.6) indicates that the path loss to the cell has become too high;
+i) The path loss criterion parameter C1 (see subclause 3.6) indicates that the path loss to the cell has become too high.
+An exception is the case of a MS that has enabled PEO operation or EC-EGPRS operation in which case the mobile station uses the pathloss criterion C3 to determine if the path loss to the cell has become too high (see 3GPP TS 45.008);

-ii) There is a downlink signalling failure (subclause 3.6);
+ii) There is a downlink signalling failure (subclause 3.6); An exception is the case of a MS that has enabled PEO operation in or EC-EGPRS operation which case the mobile station uses the PCH_DSC counter for detecting (EC-)PCH based signalling failures (see 3GPP TS 45.008) and the BCCH_DSC counter for detecting (EC-)BCCH based signalling failures (see 3GPP TS 44.018).

 iii) The cell camped on (current serving cell) has become barred;

 iv) There is a better cell (in terms of the path loss criterion C2) in the same registration area, or a much better cell in another registration area of an equivalent PLMN (using the CRH parameter, subclause 3.4).
+An exception is the case of a MS that has enabled PEO operation or EC-EGPRS operation in which case the mobile station only evaluates C2 for the serving and C1 and C2 for the non-serving cells when it determines the serving cell is no longer suitable (see 3GPP TS 45.008).

 v) A random access attempt is still unsuccessful either after "Max retrans" repetitions; "Max retrans" being a parameter broadcast on control channel, or in case the time given for the packet access procedure expires before the mobile station receives any response from the network;